 Emanuela wrote the other day, "Today we made the confetti carnival at school, with children 3 and 4 years old!
 Very nice!"

 Thanks for sharing the recipe and photos Emanuela!

-This artilce was posted on Wednesday, March 2nd, 2011 at 5:45 pm and is filed under Carnival, Confetti Doughnut Holes, Countries & Cultures, Desserts, Holiday Recipes, Holidays Around the World, Italian Cuisine, Italy, Recipes for Carnival, Recipes of the World.
+This article was posted on Wednesday, March 2nd, 2011 at 5:45 pm and is filed under Carnival, Confetti Doughnut Holes, Countries & Cultures, Desserts, Holiday Recipes, Holidays Around the World, Italian Cuisine, Italy, Recipes for Carnival, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.